N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: Freyd categories and coherent functors

-Let $\cC$ be a small pre-additive category: \begin{description} \item[(ii)] The category $\rMod\cC$ (respectively $\cC\lMod$) is an abelian complete and cocomplete category (i.e. its small inductive and projective limits are representable) whose filtered inductive limits are exact.
-Moreover representable functors generate $\rMod\cC$ since if $\rMod\cC(\cC_X,F)\cong F(X)=0$ for any $X\in\cC$ hence $F=0$. \item[(iii)] Any $M\in\rMod\cC$ (respectively $N\in\cC\lMod$) is an inductive limit of representable functors.
-Moreover if $\cC$ is cocomplete (respectively complete) the functor ${}_{\cC}Y$ (respectively $Y_{\cC}$) admits a left adjoint $\limind: \rMod\cC\longrightarrow \cC$ (respectively $\limpro:=(\limind)^\circ:(\cC\lMod)^\circ\longrightarrow \cC$). \item[(iv)] Any representable functor ${\cC}_X$ is projective and compact in $\rMod\cC$ and hence the functor $\rMod\cC({\cC}_X,\_)$ commutes with all colimits; moreover $P\in\rMod\cC$ is projective and compact if and only if it is a direct summand of a finite direct sum of representable functors.
-(Respectively: any representable functor ${}_X{\cC}$ is projective and compact in $\cC\lMod$ and hence the functor $\cC\lMod({}_X{\cC},\_)$ commutes with all colimits, moreover $Q\in\cC\lMod$ is projective and compact if and only if it is a direct summand of a finite direct sum of representable functors). \end{description} \end{proposition}

-\begin{remark} Let $\cC$ be a pre-additive category (not necessarily small), one can perform a \emph{projective completion} of $\cC$ formally adding the zero objects an finitely direct sums of objects in $\cC$ and hence taking its idempotent completion.
+\begin{remark} Let $\cC$ be a pre-additive category (not necessarily small).
+One can perform the \emph{projective completion} of $\cC$ formally adding the zero object and finitely direct sums of objects in $\cC$, hence taking its idempotent completion.
 We denote by ${\mathrm{add}}(\cC)$ the projective completion of $\cC$ (see for example \cite{BalmerS}).
-Let us denote by \emph{$\rproj\cC$} (respectively \emph{$\cC\lproj$}) the full subcategory of $\rMod\cC$ (respectively of $\cC\lMod$) whose objects are direct summands of finite direct sums of representable functors (we note that natural transformations between two such objects always form a set).
+Let \emph{$\rproj\cC$} (resp. \emph{$\cC\lproj$}) be the full subcategory of $\rMod\cC$ (resp. of $\cC\lMod$) whose objects are direct summands of finite direct sums of representable functors (we note that natural transformations between two such objects always form a set).
 Hence ${\mathrm{add}}(\cC)$, $\rproj\cC$ and $\cC\lproj$ are equivalent.
-Whenever $\cP$ is a projectively complete category (see Definition~\ref{D1.1}) the category $\rproj\cP$ coincides with the full subcategory of $\rMod\cP$ of representable functors.
-We remark that any additive functor $F:\cC^\circ \to {\cA}b$ can uniquely be extended to an additive functor $\overline{F}:(\rproj\cC)^\circ \to {\cA}b$. \end{remark}
+Whenever $\cP$ is a projectively complete category , $\rproj\cP$ is equivalent to $\cP$ and it coincides with the full subcategory of $\rMod\cP$ of representable functors.
+Any additive functor $F:\cC^\circ \to {\cA}b$ can uniquely be extended to an additive functor $\overline{F}:(\rproj\cC)^\circ \to {\cA}b$, thus $\rMod\cC$ is equivalent to $\rMod\rproj\cC$. \end{remark}